Diabulimia

 Diabulimia treatment

 At Eating Recovery Center, we offer a multidisciplinary team approach to treating diabulimia (ED-DMT1).
-Patients are seen by a medical doctor, psychiatrist, therapist, Registered Dietitian and nursing staff regularly.
+Patients are seen by a medical doctor, psychiatrist, therapist, registered dietitian and nursing staff regularly.
 The first goals include medical stabilization and weight restoration to address health complications.

 Our multi-step approach to treating ED-DMT1 starts with stabilization.
 As we progress with care, consistency and structure are essential.
 Primary goals for treatment will include weight restoration, diabetes management and education, nutrition education, and improved physical and mental health. and to avoid acute and chronic diabulimia complications.